Skip to Content

 Method

-3. In a small bowl mix together olive oil, 2 tsp of the salt and za’atar spice blend.
+3. In a small bowl, stir together the olive oil, 2 teaspoons of the salt, and za’atar.

-4. On a large baking sheet toss cauliflower and shallots with half of the za’atar mixture.
-Coat chicken with remaining mixture and arrange between cauliflower.
-Sprinkle chicken with remaining salt and bake for 35-40 minutes.
+4. On a rimmed sheet pan, toss the cauliflower and shallots with half of the za’atar mixture.
+Coat the chicken with the remaining mixture and arrange skin side up between the vegetables.
+Sprinkle the chicken all over with the remaining ½ teaspoon salt.
+Bake for 35 to 40 minutes, or until the internal temperature of the chicken reaches 165°F on an instant-read thermometer.

 Nutrition Info